 Make any day #SpinachDay with our scrumptious Gluten-Free Spinach and Artichoke Pizza.
-This easy-cheesy-lemon-squeezy recipe makes for a delightful weekday family meal or a trendy appie on Saturday with friends!
+This easy-cheesy-lemon-squeezy recipe makes for a delightful weekday family meal or a trendy appie on weekend night in!
 Start with Little Northern Bakehouse’s Thin Artisan Style Gluten-Free Pizza Crust.
 Then top with sautéed garlic, onions, earthy artichokes, spinach, and sumptuous sauce.
 Fresh from the oven, this pizza is drenched in bubbly-brown ooey-gooey mozza that’s out of this world delicious.
 Garnish with sunshiny lemon slices for a refreshing zip.

 Gluten-free, plant-based, allergy-friendly, and bursting with sophisticated flavour, the Plant-based Mozzarella Cheese Sauce is a delicious discovery from our friends at @schoolnightvegan.
 The cheese is made with unique ingredients like psyllium, agar agar, and tapioca starch.
 But never fear—you can find all of these items at your local grocery store.
 (Check out our tips below for how you can use these ingredients in future recipes, too!)